KaizoVorna/CartoonViolence/README.md

 <br>
 Tue.
 8.4.2025
 <br>
 Sara: We talked about the game mechanics and art style.
-I added some images to our moodboard and looked up sum inspiration to art style.
-Eikka skecthed some level designs and character ideas.
+I added some images to our moodboard and looked up some inspiration to art style.
+Eelis skecthed some level designs and character ideas.
 Touko writed a lot of GDD.